 You don’t believe me?
-Watch these two video’s if you have the time and you may be surprised and you may just find the 20minutes you spend watching them somewhat thought provoking.
+Watch the two video’s at the end of this post if you have the time and you may just find the 20 minutes you spend watching them somewhat thought provoking.

 The film is an element of what was perhaps the most potent Public Relations exercise ever to have hit the world.

 Let me explain.

 The Post War Western world was suffering a significant shortage of meat, meat being seen then as an essential source of protein in our diets, however chickens at this time were invariably kept for egg laying (eggs being a cheap, accessible source of protein).